When It Comes To Clothes, It's Expensive Gaining Weight

 This has impacted their wallet significantly.
 They’ve had to use an overdraft at various points and consciously cut back on other spending to buy clothes that fit.
 In a practical sense, Jess also struggles with wearing through clothes faster.
 "Now I’ve got fatter legs, my inner thighs rub together when walking in jeans and they wear through so much faster."

-As they’re unsure about when their weight will stabilize, they’ve felt unable to invest in high price items like Dr. Martens and struggle to navigate the difference in sizes when shopping online.
+As they’re unsure about when their weight will stabilise, they’ve felt unable to invest in high price items like Dr. Martens and struggle to navigate the difference in sizes when shopping online.

 "I found shopping a lot harder, especially during the pandemic.
 I don’t really know what size I am in most shops now so I end up spending more on online orders and returning what doesn’t fit, but that obviously requires a larger upfront amount to enable you to order options."